facebook/sapling/website/docs/introduction/getting-started.md

 ## Manipulating your stack

-See [Basic Commands](../overview/basic-commands.md) to learn more about maniuplating your stack from the command line.
+See [Basic Commands](../overview/basic-commands.md) to learn more about manipulating your stack from the command line.

 You may also want to try Sapling's built-in GUI that runs in the browser .
 Run <SLCommand name="web" /> to launch it from the command line: